Boston University, Boston, MA

 My teaching interests span nineteenth- and twentieth-century Europe.
-I offer survey courses on Europe between the French Revolution and the present: Nineteenth-Century Europe begins in the late eighteenth century and ends with the outbreak of World War I, while Twentieth-Century Europe covers World War I until yesterday.
+I offer survey courses on Europe between the French Revolution and the present: Modern Europe I (Nineteenth-Century Europe) begins in the late eighteenth century and ends with the outbreak of World War I, while Moder Europe II (Twentieth-Century Europe) covers World War I until yesterday.
 Modern Germany offers a more focused look at arguably the most dramatic history of Europe's modern era, that of the German states from the late eighteenth century until present.
 European Sexualities, cross-listed with the Women's, Gender and Sexuality Studies program, explores the multivalent meanings of sexuality across the modern European era.
 My seminars include The Politics of Memory in Modern European History and Race in Modern Europe, the latter of which is cross-listed with Africana Studies.
 My Connections course, titled Europe-America, treats European and American relations and (mis)perceptions.
 While directing the F&M in Paris study abroad program, I focused on French history, politics, and culture : http://fandmparis.blogspot.fr/

 Boston University Summer School, Summer 1994: Instructor for World History I.